Tunku Abdul Rahman Park, Kota Kinabalu

 Price: The approximate cost for the complete tour starts from 53 MYR per adult.

 Sapi Island is one of the most beautiful Island in the whole Tunku Abdul Rahman Marine Park.
 Though the island is smaller as compared to the Manukan Island, but you can still find a good crowd here.
-If ever visiting these islands, Sapi Island is a must visit and you cannot afford to miss it.
+If ever visiting these islands, Sapi Island is one of the best tourist attractions in Kota Kinabalu and you cannot afford to miss it.
 One, must try activity on the island is the “Scuba-Doo” mini submarine experience, which is a little motorbike style submarine to do a sea walk.

 Location: Sapi Island is one of the five Islands that make up the Tunku Abdul Rahman Marine park and is just at a distance of 15 minutes from the Kota Kinabalu.